Linda Bennett: L.K.Bennett

 Bennett set up her first shop in Wimbledon Village, with a goal to produce "something in-between the designer footwear you find in Bond Street and those on the high street."
 Bennett designed the Duchess of Cornwall’s wedding shoes for her marriage to Prince Charles in 2005.

 Because of her equal emphasis on comfort and glamour, Bennett earned the nickname “Queen of the Kitten Heel”.

 Bennett sold a 70% stake in the business in 2007 to Phoenix Equity Partners and Sirius Equity, a retail and branded luxury goods investment company, in a deal believed to have netted her around £70m.
 Bennett remained on the board of the company as a non-executive director and retained a stake of about 30 per cent.

-Awards
+Honours and awards

 Since setting up L.K.Bennett, she has won several awards, including: Ernst and Young Entrepreneur of the Year Award (Consumer Product category) in 2002; Best Women's Footwear Retailer (UK Footwear Award) in 2003; Veuve Clicquot Businesswoman of the Year in 2004; Entrepreneurs’ Entrepreneur award in 2009.

 In 2004, Bennett was made an honorary fellow of the London College of Fashion, her alma mater, and she sits on the development council of the University of the Arts London, of which the London College of Fashion is a part.
 In 2006, Bennett was awarded an OBE for services to the fashion industry in the New Year Honours list.